mtelewa/md-input/lj/README.md

 # NEMD simulaion

 The final step in the simulation.
 Could be a simualtion of shear-driven, pressure-driven or both.
 One needs a **data.force** from the loading.

+# General Notes

+The fluid interact with the walls with the truncated LJ potential or the WCA potential.
+This defines a fluid slipping against the walls.
+To change that, in 'system.in.settings', remove the 3.82 to simualte the full LJ potential or change the pair coeffs parameters.